 - Research doctors: Do your research to find a primary care doctor who meets your needs.
 Look for a doctor near you with office hours that work with your schedule and experience treating patients with your health conditions.

 - Schedule a visit: Once you’ve found a doctor you like, call their office to schedule a visit.
 During your visit, you can ask questions and get to know the doctor.
 If you feel comfortable with the doctor, they can become your primary care doctor.

 - Keep your insurance updated: Ensure your insurance is updated so that your primary care visits remain covered.
 You must provide your insurance information to your doctor’s office before your visit.

 How Often Should I See a PCP

 The frequency of seeing a primary care physician for adults can vary depending on age, health status, and medical history.
 Generally, it’s a good idea to see your primary care doctor at least once a year for a checkup, even if you’re feeling healthy.

 During your annual checkup, your doctor can review your medical history, perform a physical exam, and order any necessary tests to check for underlying health conditions.
-This can help catch any health problems early and prevent them from becoming more serious.
+It could include measures to check your body fat percentage using various tools.
+It can help catch any health problems early and prevent them from becoming more serious.